sQu4rks/CICD-Hands_On/README.md

 ## Structure

-60 minutes

-1. Introduction to CI/CD - 10"
+1. Introduction to CI/CD - 10" - 10"
-2. Introducing the code project - 5"
+2. Introducing the code project - 5" - 15"
-3. Hands-On: Running the project locally - 15"
+3. Hands-On: Running the project locally - 15" - 30"
     * Run Redis Container
     * Clone github repository
     * Build docker image
     * Run docker images (app + redis) locally
+4. Introduction to deployments - 10" - 40"
+5. Hands-On: Deploying a web app to Kubernetes - 15" - 55"
+    * Use K8s files to deploy application by hand
+6. Hands-On: Automate the deployment to Kubernetes - 15" - 70"
+    * Automatically deploy application from gitlab
-4. Introduction to testing - 5"
+7. Introduction to testing - 10" - 80"
-5. Hands-On: Writing a unit test and scenario test - 15"
+8. Hands-On: Writing a unit test and scenario test - 15" - 95"
     * Write a unit test using `unittest`
     * Write a scenario test using `selenium`
-6. Introduction to deploying a modern web application - 10"
-7. Hands-On: Deploying a web app to Kubernetes - 15"
-    * Use K8s files to deploy application by hand
-9. Hands-On: Automate the deployment to Kubernetes - 15"
-    * Automatically deploy application from gitlab
-10. Hands-On: Putting it all together - Build a pipeline - 30"
+9. Hands-On: Putting it all together - Build a pipeline - 25" - 120"
     * Pipeline to react on code push
     * Pipeline to run tests
     * Pipeline to deploy if tests are succesful